-As a general rule, Vermont does not add points onto your driver’s license for an out-of-state violation unless the violation would have resulted in the suspension of your driving privileges.
+As a general rule, Vermont does not add points onto your driver’s license for an out-of-state violation unless the violation would have resulted in the“suspension” of your New York driving privileges.

 In other words, if you received a New York speeding ticket for traveling 1-10 miles over the posted speed limit, points will not be add onto your VT driver’s license.